Texas annexation: Annexation and admittance

 Senate and House legislators who had favored Benton's renegotiated version of the Texas annexation bill had been assured that President Tyler would sign the joint house measure, but leave its implementation to the incoming Polk administration.
 But, during his last full day in office, President Tyler, with the urging of his secretary of state Calhoun, decided to act decisively to improve the odds for the immediate annexation of Texas.
 On March 3, 1845, with his cabinet's assent, he dispatched an offer of annexation to the Republic of Texas by courier, exclusively under the terms of the Brown–Foster option of the joint house measure.
 Secretary Calhoun apprised President-elect Polk of the action, who demurred without comment.
 Tyler justified his preemptive move on the grounds that Polk was likely to come under pressure to abandon immediate annexation and reopen negotiations under the Benton alternative.

-When President Polk took office on (at noon EST) March 4, he was in a position to recall Tyler's dispatch to Texas and reverse his decision.
+When President Polk took office on March 4, he was in a position to recall Tyler's dispatch to Texas and reverse his decision.
 On March 10, after conferring with his cabinet, Polk upheld Tyler's action and allowed the courier to proceed to Texas with the offer of immediate annexation.
 The only modification was to exhort Texans to accept the annexation terms unconditionally.
 Polk's decision was based on his concern that a protracted negotiation by US commissioners would expose annexation efforts to foreign intrigue and interference.
 While Polk kept his annexation endeavors confidential, Senators passed a resolution requesting formal disclosure of the administration's Texas policy.
 Polk stalled, and when the Senate special session had adjourned on March 20, 1845, no names for US commissioners to Texas had been submitted by him.
 Polk denied charges from Senator Benton that he had misled Benton on his intention to support the new negotiations option, declaring "if any such pledges were made, it was in a total misconception of what I said or meant."

 On May 5, 1845, Texas president Jones called for a convention on July 4, 1845, to consider the annexation and a constitution.
 On June 23, the Texan Congress accepted the US Congress's joint resolution of March 1, 1845, annexing Texas to the United States, and consented to the convention.
 On July 4, the Texas convention debated the annexation offer and almost unanimously passed an ordinance assenting to it.
 The convention remained in session through August 28, and adopted the Constitution of Texas on August 27, 1845.
 The citizens of Texas approved the annexation ordinance and new constitution on October 13, 1845.